 Google has announced sweeping policy changes which will spell a dramatic shakeup of the online advertising market.
 The industry giant’s decision to withdraw support for third party cookies in its web browser Chrome - and across its suite of dominant marketing tools - will bring it in line with its major competitors, Safari and Firefox.
 However, given Chrome’s commanding share of the browser market, and Google’s overall position in the industry, the effects of its latest decisions will be unprecedented.

-Brands, publishers, agencies and vendors are already bracing themselves for the impact of ‘cookie deprecation’ across Google properties in early 2022.
+Brands, publishers, agencies and vendors are already bracing themselves for the impact of ‘cookie deprecation’ across Google properties.
 Over on Safari and Firefox, successive policy updates in recent years have caused major disruption to established cookie-based practices.
 Essentially, the loss of measurement and targeting capabilities, which form the basis of many marketers’ attribution strategies, prompted many advertisers to pull their spend on these browsers.

 Third party cookies have formed the backbone of user tracking and measuring the outcomes of ads since the early 90s.
 Media buyers and owners alike rely on these third party tracking tools for measuring and optimising campaign performance.
 The wider ecosystem of tools - such as Google Analytics - that the online advertising world has come to rely upon for serving personalised ads will no longer function as it has done historically.